 A good goal is to exercise 5 times a week for at least 30 minutes each time.
 However, most people need to start gradually.
 Start by exercising 2 or 3 times a week for 20 minutes at a time.
 Once you feel comfortable, slowly increase the amount of time and the number of days a week that you exercise.

 How hard do I have to exercise to gain health benefits?

 Even small amounts of exercise are better than none at all.
 Start with an activity you enjoy and can do comfortably.
 Learn to take your pulse and calculate your target heart rate (about 80% of your “maximum heart rate”).
-As you become more used to exercising, try to exercise within your target heart rate zone so that you get the most benefit.
+As you become used to exercising, try to exercise within your target heart rate zone so that you get the most benefit.
 However, discuss with your doctor before beginning.
 Exercising at 80% of your target heart rate may not be appropriate for everyone.
 This is especially true if you have certain health conditions or are taking some medications.

-To take your pulse, gently rest 2 fingers on the side of your neck, about halfway between your ear and your chin, and count the beats for 10 seconds.
+To take your pulse, gently rest 2 fingers on the side of your neck, about halfway between your ear and your chin.
+Count the beats for 10 seconds.
 Multiply this number by 6 to get the number of beats per minute.
 For example, if you are sitting still and count 12 beats over 10 seconds, multiply 12 x 6 to get 72 beats per minute.

 To figure out your target heart rate, subtract your age (in years) from 220.
 This is your maximum heart rate.
 To calculate your target heart rate, multiply that number by 0.80.

 For example, if you are 40 years of age, subtract 40 from 220, which gives you a maximum heart rate of 180 (220 – 40 = 180).
 Then multiply this number by 0.80, which gives 144 (180 x 0.80 =144).
 Your target heart rate would be 144 beats per minute.